 Hub of the Loire, Tours is a lot more than just a gateway to the châteaux and wine of the region.
 This ancient Roman city fizzes over with life: there's the markets, arts and crafts, fashion and of course cuisine to be sampled.
-If this introduction makes Tours sound like a jack of all trades and master of none, then you're mistaken, Tours is quite masterful at several, but it does offer something for everyone when it comes to choosing the best places to stay in Tours.
+If this introduction makes Tours sound like a jack of all trades and master of none, then you're mistaken.
+Tours is quite masterful at several and it does offer something for everyone when it comes to choosing the best places to stay in Tours.

-Tours is more than just a gateway to the Loire châteaux, but many of the region's 59 châteaux are easily visited from Tours.
-Including some of the most famous, the Château de Chenonceau, Château d'Amboise and Chambord.
-And some of the most beautiful: Château d'Usse, Villandry and Château d'Azay-le-Rideau.
+- Tours is more than just a gateway to the Loire châteaux, many of the region's 59 châteaux are easily visited from Tours including some of the most famous - the Château de Chenonceau, Château d'Amboise and Chambord.
+And some of the most beautiful - Château d'Usse, Villandry and Château d'Azay-le-Rideau.

-On the wine front you're in the heart of the Touraine region, known for its crisp, dry whites, which go extremely well with the rich foods.
-There's no better place to sample some of the region's bounty than Las Halles the covered food market - make sure you try some local goat's cheese, and maybe some rabbit?
+- On the wine front you're in the heart of the Touraine region, known for crisp, dry whites, which go extremely well with the rich foods.
+There's no better place to sample some of the region's bounty than Las Halles, the covered food market - make sure you try some local goat's cheese, maybe some rabbit?

-If you're interested in developing knowledge as well as a nose for the wines of Touraine, start your odyssey at the Touraine Wine Museum.
-As well as wine tastings they have information on the history of wine making in the region, and the 69 different Unesco-protected vineyards.
-And famous sample sales.
+- If you're interested in developing knowledge as well as a nose for the wines of Touraine, start your odyssey at the Touraine Wine Museum.
+As well as wine tastings they have information on the history of wine making in the region and the 69 different Unesco-protected vineyards.
+There are also famous sample sales.

-Cycling is a popular way to get in and out of Tours, and there are numerous bike rental services.
-And many of the Loire's great châteaux are within a cycle ride of the best places to stay in Tours on the Loire a velo.
+Cycling is a popular way to get in and out of Tours and there are numerous bike rental services.
+Many of the Loire's great châteaux are within a cycle ride of the best places to stay in Tours on the Loire a velo.

 For the Châteaux

-- Château de Beaulieu has direct access to the Loire a velo, the Loire's main cycling route, AND a wonderful spa in its grand grounds.
+- Château de Beaulieu has direct access to the Loire a velo, the Loire's main cycling route with a wonderful spa in the grand grounds.
 Château de Beaulieu also has an excellent cellar, with over 350 vintages to choose from.

 - The Château de L'Aubriere is a stunning château turned hotel run by a Count and Countess.
 Rooms and suites are huge and opulently decorated.